marcoscaceres/WebFundamentals/src/content/en/updates/posts/2015/12/getting-started-pwa.markdown

 Our opinionated starting point for new vanilla projects includes the following Progressive Web App features:

-* Web Application manifest
+* Web application manifest
-* Chrome for Android Splashscreen
+* Chrome for Android splashscreen
-* Service-worker pre-caching thanks to [sw-precache](https://github.com/GoogleChrome/sw-precache/)
+* Service worker pre-caching thanks to [sw-precache](https://github.com/GoogleChrome/sw-precache/)

 If you have a preference for working with vanilla JS/ES2015 and are unable to use Polymer, Web Starter Kit may prove useful as a reference point you can reuse or steal code snippets from.

 ## Progressive Web Apps with and without frameworks

 A number of open-source Progressive Web Apps have already been built by members of the community both with and without JS libraries and frameworks.
 If you're looking for inspiration, the below repos might prove useful as reference.
-They're also just pretty damn good apps.
+They're also just pretty darn good apps.

 <img
 src="/web/updates/images/2015/12/getting-started-pwa/pwa-general-5-@1x.jpg" alt="Progressive web apps implemented using React, Polymer, Virtual DOM and AngularJS"/>